Plumber Marketing in 2020

 Online Reviews and Reputation Management

 Online reviews have become essential to any plumbing company’s brand and marketing efforts.
-A study from 2019 shows that 91% of people regularly read online reviews, and 84% trust online reviews as much as a personal recommendation.
+A study from 2019 shows that 91% of people regularly read online reviews.

 Online Reviews Help Increase Search Engine Rankings

 Online reviews can help to get your website and your local Google “Maps” listing ranked higher.
 This is because citations and reviews are major pieces of how Google’s algorithm ranks your website locally.

 The more reviews you have across a variety of platforms like Google, Yelp, and Facebook, the more quality signals you’ll send back to Google, as well as to your potential customers.

 The second reason that online reviews are important is that they help convert more prospects into customers.
 Beyond search ranking factors, reviews serve as social proof to your potential customers that your practice will provide them with great service.

 Many plumbers say that word-of-mouth referrals are a central part of their marketing strategy.
 However, data suggests that more people leave online reviews than give reviews or referrals in person.
 Additionally, far more people say they trust online reviews (almost 85%) than those who do not.

 Conversely, bad online reviews can have a very negative impact on your marketing efforts.
 The Harvard Business Review found that a 1-star difference in ratings resulted in a 5-9% change in conversions.

 If you want to generate more online reviews, having a process of asking for reviews in the first place is key.
 Simply sending an email or asking in person is the first step.
 You can do this very easily by creating a Google review link and sending it to customers directly via email or through a text message.
 Another effective way to build your online reviews is to use a tool like BirdEye or GatherUp which helps automate the process of requesting reviews.